Still having trouble after reading these frequently asked questions? Please, contact us.

 Displays a graph depicting monthly total score averages.

-Note: Graphs will only display after two months of test data has accumulated.
+Note: Graphs will only display after two months of essay data has accumulated.

 |Lesson Activity||Reports time spent on each of the categories of lessons offered by Utah Write.|

-Click the Navigation Tabs to jump to lessons, practice tests, portfolio, or back to the home page.
+Click the Navigation Tabs to jump to lessons, practice essays, portfolio, or back to the home page.

 |Home Page Navigation Tabs|